yhagio/tutorialedge.net/content/rust/best-books-for-learning-rust.md

 date = "2017-12-17T15:07:54Z"
-title = "The Top Programming Books for Learning Rust" draft = true desc = "The definitive list of all the books you should buy if you want to learn how to improve your beginner programming skills" author = "Elliot Forbes" tags = ["general", "books"] series = ["general"] twitter = "https://twitter.com/Elliot_F"
+title = "The Top Programming Books for Learning Rust" draft = true desc = "The definitive list of all the books you should buy if you want to learn how to program using Rust" author = "Elliot Forbes" tags = ["rust", "books"] series = ["rust"] twitter = "https://twitter.com/Elliot_F"
 +++